 Sensory Preferences in the Work Environment (Office)

-Working from home/ changes to work locations has been one of the many challenges facing individuals during COVID-19.
+Working from home/ changes to work locations have been one of the many challenges facing individuals during COVID-19.
 Some people have absolutely loved this change, while others cannot wait to return to the office environment.
 Are these differences all to do with personality traits?
 Or the trend towards open office spaces?
 Occupational therapists would suggest that it may also reflect our diverse sensory preferences.

 What are Sensory Preferences?